My Old Dutch (1915 film)

 My Old Dutch is a 1915 British silent drama film directed by Laurence Trimble and starring Albert Chevalier and Florence Turner.
 A film version of Chevalier's internationally renowned song, it was seen by millions in Great Britain during the First World War and was also a success in the United States.

 Plot

 Described as "an unashamed tear-jerker" by film writer Clive Hirschhorn, My Old Dutch is the story of a devoted marriage over 40 years—from the couple's meeting until their rescue from a gender-segregated workhouse in their old age.
 The screenplay was inspired by Albert Chevalier's celebrated song, "My Old Dutch" (1892).
-The title is a Cockney colloquialism for a partner or friend—or, in this case, wife.
+The title is a Cockney colloquialism for a female partner or, especially, wife.